 Also, there are a good bunch of traditional Sri Lankan love cake recipes on the interwebs, I figured the interwebs needed an eggless version as well!

-While it uses many of the same ingredients, this love cake is made without puhul dosi and without eggs as well.
-As a result, this love cake has a soft exterior and dense and moist interior.
+While it uses many of the same ingredients, this Cashew Semolina Cake is made without puhul dosi and without eggs as well.
+As a result, this love cake has a soft exterior and a dense and moist interior.

-I left the eggs out so the resulting love cake would be a plant-based version, vegans could join in on enjoying as well.
+I left the eggs out and used maple syrup instead of honey so the resulting love cake would be a plant-based version, vegans could join in on enjoying as well.
 By the way, I replaced the eggs with a combination of applesauce and baking powder.
-I also have a sugar free version coming soon.
+I also have a sugar-free version coming soon.

 In a few prior tries, I used a combination of candied ginger and apricot preserves as stand-ins for the puhul dosi.
 The resulting cake was enchantingly aromatic and tasty but way too crumbly.
 My mom suggested I store it in the fridge for a few days and then wrap it in plastic and squeeze it in on all sides, but I figured I would give it a few more tries.

-And after a few tries and lots of delicious love cake to try, I ended up with this coarse, aromatic, extremely flavorful cake.
+And after a few tries and lots of delicious love cake to try, I ended up with this coarse, aromatic, extremely flavorful Cashew Semolina Cake.
 By the way, this is a small batch cake recipe with 8 small servings or 4 regular servings.

 I usually love my cake with a mound of frosting.
 My daughter likes to joke that I just want a slice of frosting and not cake.
 But, this cake, just like this Pistachio Rose Cake, is so incredibly tasty, it doesn’t need any frosting or icing.

 ☑️ ️You are looking for an aromatic and flavorful cake to enjoy with your evening coffee,